We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 What is the outlook for Lyme disease?

-The outlook for Lyme disease is typically positive.
-Upon early diagnosis, doctors can prescribe antibiotics for around
+The outlook for Lyme disease is typically manageable.
+Upon early diagnosis, doctors can prescribe antibiotics.
+Other forms of the disease may require additional treatment, but the prolonged use of antibiotics has not proven successful.

 Lyme disease is an infection that spreads through the bite of a black-legged tick.
 Early diagnosis and treatment are crucial in reducing the chance of complications.